 If your answers to either questions are YES, then you may be on the right track to become an actuary.

 On the other hand, be aware that you can become an actuary without a degree in actuarial science.
 A really self-motivated person can buy a book off the bookstore and study without the class.

 The major requirements for each student may differ and they depend on the time that the student first entered the university.
 See the university bulletin for the requirements for a particular year.
-In case of ambiguity, the student should consult the DARS report, the Degree Work, the designated advisor in the math department, the director of undergraduate student in the math department or the Harpur advising office.
+In case of ambiguity, the student should consult the Degree Work, the designated advisor in the math department, the director of undergraduate studies in the math department, or the Harpur advising office.

 Effective for students entering the university in or after Fall 2017

 The following courses are required for the BA and BS degrees.

 For a course to count for the degree, a grade 'C' or better must be obtained.
 See the Grade Requirements and Prerequisites section below.

 There are 12.5 required 4-credit courses for the BA degree (10.5 from the Department of Mathematics and Statistics and 2 from the Department of Economics).

 There are 18.5 required 4-credit courses for the BS degree (14.5 from the Department of Mathematics and Statistics and 4 from the Department of Economics).